Mediterranean · Salads & Sides

 In a food processor, pulse parsley and cilantro until finely chopped.

-Chef Tip: You can include the tender stems — just give them a quick rough chop first so the food processor breaks them down evenly and you don’t end up with stringy bits.
+CHEF TIP: You can include the tender stems — just give them a quick rough chop first so the food processor breaks them down evenly and you don’t end up with stringy bits.

 Add lemon zest and juice, garlic, and Serranos; process until mostly smooth.
 Scrape down the sides, then add cumin, coriander, and chili flakes.